 The flavors in cold brew tend to be muted because the acids and other solubles in coffee are only derived when the beans are exposed to higher temperatures.
 That makes cold brew coffee easier on the stomach, although the flavor can be too bland for some palates.

-How the brewing method influences flavor
+How does the brewing method influence flavor?

-The method that you use to make your cold brew will affect the type of bean you choose.
+The method you use to make your cold brew will affect the type of bean you choose.

-- The immersion method of brewing involves steeping the ground beans in cold water for up to 24 hours, before filtering them.
+- The immersion method of brewing involves steeping the ground beans in cold water for up to 24 hours before filtering them.

 - The slow drip process involves slowly dripping iced water onto the grounds and collecting the resulting brew in a carafe below.
 This method is the quicker of the two, although it still takes up to five hours to make one cup of cold brew.

 When it comes to flavor, the immersion method of brewing yields a more full-bodied, concentrated drink than the more diluted, medium-bodied brew produced by the slow drip process.
 It is the preferred method of most home-brewers, as you can use a variety of tools, from a French press to a mason jar, to produce a brew.